George Santos set for federal fraud trial appearance on Monday. Here's the latest on a possible plea deal.

 "He shouldn't get a plea deal," Finkel said.

-On Sunday, Finkel's group wrote prosecutors that her group "... demands a full trial to reveal the extent of Mr. Santos's crimes against N.Y.-03.
+On Sunday, Finkel's group wrote prosecutors saying it "demands a full trial to reveal the extent of Mr. Santos's crimes against N.Y.-03.
 Indeed, the public deserves to know how a travesty of this magnitude could have happened at the highest level of government."